MicrosoftDocs/architecture-center/docs/solution-ideas/articles/avops-design-guide.md

 # Autonomous Vehicle Operations (AVOps) design guide

 This article provides an overview of the stages, architecture, and challenges involved with creating a back end to enable autonomous vehicles at scale.
+To learn more about the information here, technology recommendations, and partner and open-source solutions for specific areas like simulation and data models, see [Automated vehicle solution idea](avops-architecture.yml).

 Autonomous Vehicles Operations (AVOps) typically require substantial amounts of storage and compute to:
 - Capture and process data and scenes from test vehicles, as learning material for the perception models that vehicles need to drive autonomously.
 - Train perception models to recognize an environment, as the base functionality for driving autonomously.